Bachelor of Science in Psychology and Human Services Completion Program

 The program gives students an affordable option to complete their undergraduate degree while continuing to work in the human services field.
 It is critical to strengthen the behavioral health workforce with the skills and credentials of an undergraduate degree so students can build a career and make a difference in the lives of the clients they serve.
 This program seeks to contribute to developing a diverse work force as the entire community benefits when providers are from the many communities that comprise our country.

 - Scholarship Opportunity for Greater Boston students through the Child and Adolescent Mental Health Initiative.

 - Outstanding Faculty offer academic advising and career mentoring.

-- Optional concentrations in Applied Behavior Analysis and Substance Use and Addictions.
+- Optional concentration in Substance Use and Addictions.

 - Our program can be completed while working full time.